Swart-lab/bleties/docs/milret.md

 Output
 ------

-MILRET produces a table in TSV format with the following fields:
+The main output of MILRET is a table in TSV format `{OUT}.milret.tsv`, where `{OUT}` is the output filename prefix supplied to the `--out` option.
+The TSV table contains the following fields:

  * `ID` - Unique identifier for each IES junction, as supplied in the input GFF file.